jshin313/site/content/notes/Physics/physics2.md

 ### Ohm's Law

 $$ E_s = -dV / ds \implies E = \frac{\Delta V}{\Delta s}$$
+If we assume $J$ is uniform and perpendicular to the cross section
 $$ I = JA = A\sigma E = \frac{A}{\rho}E = \frac{A}{\rho L}\Delta V$$
 $$ I = \frac{\Delta V}{R}$$